Two Countries: Australicana

 the work of Dario d'Ambrosi, Italian film maker, theater director

-Theater), whose work with disabled persons has caught the attention
+(Pathological Theater), whose work with disabled persons has

-of D'Ambrosi's relatively new venture, called "The Integrated
+and effectiveness of D'Ambrosi's relatively new venture, called

 Douglas Turner Ward and Woodie King, Jr.